Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for Binary Trees

-A $\mathit{MCD}(T)$ is built recursively as follows: If a component $C$ has no edge from below, we select the centroid $c$ of $C$ as described above.
-Otherwise, let $(x,y)$ be the edge that crosses the boundary from below, where $x$ is in $C$ and let $c$ be centroid of $C$.
-As a splitting node choose the lowest common ancestor of $x$ and $c$.
+An $\mathit{MCD}(T)$ is built as follows: The first component is defined by $T$, just like in $\mathit{CD}(T)$.
+To find recursively the rest of the components, if a component~$C$ has no edge from below, we select the centroid $c$ of $C$ as a splitting node, just like when building $\mathit{CD}(T)$.
+Otherwise, let~$(x,y)$ be the edge that crosses the boundary from below, where $x$ is in $C$, $y$ is a child of $x$ and $y$ is not in $C$, and let $c$ be the centroid of~$C$ (possibly~$x=c$).
+As a splitting node choose the lowest common ancestor of~$x$ and $c$ (possibly~$x$ or $c$).
 By induction every component has at most one edge from below and one edge from above.
-A useful property of $\mathit{MCD}(T)$ is presented by the following lemma:
+A useful property of~$\mathit{MCD}(T)$ is captured by the following lemma: